 Why British Workers Move to La Linea

-La Linea is not a resort town.
-It is a working city with real supermarkets, real schools, real community life.
-If you approach it as a place to actually live rather than a cheaper hotel, you will settle in quickly.
+La Línea is not a resort town.
+It is a working city of around 64,499 people with real supermarkets, real schools, and genuine community life.
+Approach it as a place to actually live rather than a cheaper hotel and you will settle in quickly.

 What Documents Do You Need Before You Arrive?